 Mt.
 Hood’s Premier Resort Destination

-Wonderfully secluded, yet easily reachable, The Resort at the Mountain has everything necessary for an unforgettable mountain getaway.
-Rich woods and warm, welcoming colors accent The Resort’s upscale lodge-like atmosphere and guests enjoy fresh, seasonal cuisine at Mallards Café & Pub and Altitude Restaurant.
+Wonderfully secluded, yet easily reachable, the Mt.
+Hood Oregon Resort has everything necessary for an unforgettable mountain getaway.
+Rich woods and warm, welcoming colors accent The Resort’s upscale lodge-like atmosphere and guests enjoy fresh, seasonal cuisine at Mallards Cafe & Pub and Altitude Restaurant.

 Boundless amenities are available including a sparkling outdoor pool heated to perfection during the winter, a full-service spa combining natural elements found in mountain flora and the best 27 holes of golf in Mt.
 Hood Territory.
 The Resort is located in Welches, which is just 15 minutes from the Mt.
 Hood ski areas.